snl-dakota/dakota/docs/user/usingdakota/inputfile/model.rst

 -------------------

 As of Dakota 6.4, there is a preliminary/experimental capability to generate random fields.

-Our goal with a random field model is to have a fairly general capability, where we can generate a random field representation in one of three ways: from data, from simulation runs (e.g. running an ensemble of simulations where each one produces a field response), or from a covariance matrix defined over a mesh.
+The random field model aims to be a fairly general capability, where one can generate a random field representation in one of three ways: from data, from simulation runs (e.g. running an ensemble of simulations where each one produces a field response), or from a covariance matrix defined over a mesh.
 Then, a random field model (such